What is labia reduction?

 How is labia reduction performed?

-There are several techniques for performing labia reduction and in some cases, Dr Dimitriadi may use a combination of different techniques to achieve the best aesthetic and functional results.
-The goal of surgery is the achieve smaller and better-proportioned labia which do not cause functional symptoms.
-Dr Dimitriadi is an expert labia reduction surgeon and carries out hundreds of procedures each year at our state-of-the-art surgical facility in Marylebone.
+There are several techniques for performing labia reduction and in some cases, your surgeon may use a combination of different techniques to achieve the best aesthetic and functional results.
+The goal of surgery is to achieve smaller and better-proportioned labia, which do not cause functional symptoms.
+Centre for Surgery is home to experts in labia reduction surgery and they carry out hundreds of procedures each year at our state-of-the-art surgical facility in Marylebone.

 Where does labia reduction surgery take place?